Country of Operation

 In 1997, DKT introduced Trust pills, a low-dose oral contraceptive.
 They sell for 20 pesos, or about 40 cents in US currency.
 Last year, DKT sold more than 20 million cycles.
 Revenue before 2002 was less than the replacement cost of the contraceptives.

 Today, however, gross profits almost cover the operating expenses of the program.
 Much of this success is due to the expertise and enthusiasm of the sales staff.
-In 2009, DKT's program sold over 29 million condoms, over 21 million oral contraceptives, and almost 2 million injectable contraceptives.
-DKT also sold over 100,000 IUDs.
-This translates into 2,716,266 CYPs, an increase over last year.
+In 2010, DKT's program sold over 30 million condoms, over 26 million oral contraceptives, and 1.3 million injectable contraceptives.
+DKT also sold over 35,000 IUDs.
+This translates into 2,690,051 Couple Years of Protection (CYPs), an increase over the previous year.

 HIV/AIDS Prevention: DKT also has been involved in HIV/AIDS prevention in the Philippines.
 Program activities include educational campaigns, street theater productions, and the promotion of condom use in brothels and hotels.

 Social franchising component: PopShops are bright, consumer-friendly spaces hosted within government clinics.
 DKT signs a contract with a clinic, then updates the skills of the health personnel and people pay to use DKT's well-advertised products.